 Jesus does what God does.
 This is the foundation for his claims to deity.
 N. T. Wright has recently helped his readers to see this with his massive narrative arguments, and Bowman and Komoszewski boil a lot of Wright down to a manageable size.
 They also manage to hold on to the more direct claims to deity that Jesus occasionally makes in the gospels, a task that Wright himself is not always successful with.

 If I sound enthusiastic, it’s because I’m enthusiastic.
 I reviewed the book because I recommend it.

 And while I’m in the business of recommending, let me recommend Touchstone.
-They make a few of their lead articles available online every month (not the book reviews –sorry!), and they run an active blog with eight good contributors and open comments.
+They make a few of their lead articles available online every month (not the book reviews—sorry!), and they run a blog with eight good contributors and open comments.
 If you like what you see there, you ought to subscribe.
 It’s a conservative ecumenical journal that has managed to avoid all the mistakes made by most ecumenical projects.